Sureuba/NoteHub/BackendDevelopmentandAPI.md

 ### Managing Packages with NPM

 npm (Node Package Manager), is a command line tool to install, create, and share packages of JavaScript code written for Node.js.
 There are many open source packages available on npm, so before starting a project, take some time to explore so you don't end up recreating the wheel for things like working with dates or fetching data from an API.

+**package.json** - stores info on the project,

+has a single JSON object
+information is stored in Key-Value pairs